sixty-north/cosmic-ray/README.md

 python setup.py install
 ```

-We recommend installing it into a virtual environment.
+We recommend installing Cosmic Ray into a virtual environment.
 Often it makes sense to
 install it into the virtual environment of the package you want to test.

 ### Create a session and run tests